-The strings that produce a proposition when their symbols are interpreted must follow the rules given below, and they are called wffs(well-formed formulas) of the first order predicate logic.
+The strings that produce a proposition when their symbols are interpreted must follow therules given below, and they are called wffs(well-formed formulas) of the first order predicate logic.

-A predicate name lonowed by a list of variables such as P(x, y), where P is predicate name, and x and y are variables, is called an atomic formula.
+A predicate name followed by a list of variables such as F(x, y), where F(x) predicate name, and x and y are variables, is called an atomic formula.